Christmas shoppers are being warned to watch out for

 Many of the scams promise to save time and money but in reality deliver festive heartache and misery.

-Councillor Laura Taylor, cabinet member for community safety, said:
+Councillor Gaye Partridge, cabinet member for community safety, said:

 “Scammers know that at this time of year people are spending a lot of money and most people do some kind of online shopping, often not being as cautious as they normally would be.

-Sessions to raise awareness of online and offline frauds and scam are being held on Tuesday 27 February 2018, The Store House in Brierley Hill at 10am and 1pm.
-To find out more and book a place go to www.eventbrite.com and search for events in Dudley.
+Sessions to raise awareness of online and offline frauds and scams are being held on Tuesday 26 February 2019, The Store House in Brierley Hill at 9.30am and 12.30pm.
+To find out more and book a place go to www.eventbrite.com